sCrypt-Inc/scrypt-ts-by-example.github.io/src/pages/return/index.md

 ---
 title: Return Statement
 version: 0.1.0
-description: Return statement in scryptTS
+description: Return statement in sCrypt
 ---

 Every smart contract method must end with a `return`statement.
 Additionally it is the only place where we can use it.